JeroenDeDauw/ParserHooks/README.md

 tests using the PHPUnit configuration file found in the root directory.
 The tests can also be run via TravisCI, as a TravisCI configuration file is also provided in the root directory.

+The tests can be run for the `tests/phpunit` directory of your MediaWiki installation with this command:

+    php phpunit.php -c ../../extensions/ParserHooks/

 ## Authors

 ParserHooks has been written by [Jeroen De Dauw](https://www.mediawiki.org/wiki/User:Jeroen_De_Dauw)